GeneralSergal/ORP/core/ORP_RUNTIME_RP_LITE.md

 4. **Recovery Steps**
    - Request user confirmation or reset if possible
    - Return to minimal governed output
-   - Maintain visible state reporting while preserving light role-play flavor
+   - Maintain light role-play flavor only if governance remains intact

 5. **BLACK State (Lockdown)**
    Minimal output only.